-In the 2012-13 fishing season, the purse-seine coverage was 12.7 per cent of sets, representing 14 sets observed where SBT were retained and one aborted set where fish were reported as too small, and 13.9 per cent of the estimated SBT catch.
-In 2013, observers monitored 22.5 per cent of shots where SBT was caught in the ETBF.
-There was no observer coverage in the WTBF in 2013.
-Observer data from the longline fisheries are not yet available for 2014.
+In the 2013-14 fishing season, the purse-seine coverage was 17.0 per cent of sets, representing 16 sets observed where SBT were retained and one aborted set where fish were reported as too small, and 21.9 per cent of the estimated SBT catch.
+In 2014, observers monitored 5.9 per cent of shots where SBT was caught in the ETBF.
+No SBT were observed caught in the WTBF in 2014, therefore observer coverage, defined as shots where SBT were caught, was zero per cent.

-In the 2013-14 fishing season, observers monitored 17.0 per cent of purse seine sets, representing 16 sets observed where SBT were retained and one aborted set because of was net damage, and 21.9 per cent of the estimated SBT catch.
+In the 2014-15 fishing season, observers monitored 9.1 per cent of purse seine sets, representing 14 sets observed where SBT were retained and one aborted set because of was net damage, and 19.9 per cent of the estimated SBT catch.
+In 2015, observers monitored 7.5 per cent of shots where SBT was caught in the ETBF and 21.9 per cent in the WTBF.